 Best Lantern Setup for Group Camping

 - MSRP: $129.95

+When it comes to a backyard barbecue, festival or group-camping experience, a network of lights can create a festive atmosphere.
 The BioLite BaseLantern XL Bluetooth Lantern and Power Hub is the central control center and power source for a series of integrated BioLite lighting products.
 Several BioLite products can be connected to the primary BioLite BaseLantern to light a campsite or other outdoor space—making this device perfect for camping in a group.
 It also has fold-out legs, allowing you to light a larger area if you choose.

 On its own, the BioLite BaseLantern XL Bluetooth casts up to 500 lumens of light and has two USB outputs so you can charge two items at once (you can also continue to use the lantern to charge your electronics while the lantern is being charged via its micro USB input).

 Here are two BioLite products (sold separately) that can be used independently or connected to the central power hub:

 This set of four lights is strung together on a 10-foot cord and each light offers 150 lumens.
 Whether you want to use the string of lights on its own with the included USB adapter or as part of the Power Hub, the lights create a bright mood in any campsite.
 And, the lights can be daisy-chained to another pack of four lights to illuminate even more.

 This collapsible fabric lantern offers 300 lumens of light and can be used on its own when plugged into a USB power source (adapter included) or in conjunction with the power hub.
 The BioLite SiteLight XL LED lantern has a 15-foot cord, making it easy to string over a tree branch to cast a full spread of light on your camp.
 Weighing in at just 3.2 ounces and collapsing down into a small stuff sack, the SiteLight provides an incredible amount of light for its size.